theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 So this is where instruction come to play.

 ![Sample of instruction of ARM](https://raw.githubusercontent.com/theblackcat102/theblackcat102.github.io/master/images/Introduction_to_ARM_Assembly3.png)

 [source](https://www.allaboutcircuits.com/technical-articles/how-to-write-assembly-basic-assembly-instructions-ARM-instruction-set/)

 As of the 2022 modern world, we had x86 (CISC), ARM (RISC) making up the majority of CPU we use.
+Although the differences are becoming more blurred

 ## Arithmetic logic unit (ALU)